Despite the rise of smartphone GPS apps, dedicated motorcycle sat-navs are still popular among bikers.

 At the moment TomTom don’t offer the Rider 500 with a Premium Pack.

-TomTom’s heavyweight motorcycle GPS is feature-packed, including World maps with lifetime free updates, motorcycle POIs, a RAM mount with lockable clasp, an in-car mount and a carry case.
+TomTom’s heavyweight motorcycle GPS is feature-packed, including World maps with lifetime free updates, motorcycle POIs, a RAM mount with lockable clasp and a carry case.
 With WiFi route uploads, Bluetooth connectivity, live traffic updates, Siri and Google Now compatibility and hands-free calling and the ability to read your messages to you, it’s TomTom’s pièce de résistance.

-With a 4.3” landscape or portrait rotating touchscreen that is dust, drop and water resistant, the TomTom Rider 550 Premium is a tough cookie that can withstand even the most challenging weather and road conditions.
+With a 4.3” landscape or portrait rotating touchscreen that is dust, drop and waterproof up to 1-metre, the TomTom Rider 550 Premium is a tough cookie that can withstand even the most challenging weather and road conditions.

 Its glove-friendly touchscreen can be set to toggle between light and heavy gloves meaning you don’t have to faff around pulling over and removing a glove to re-calibrate your route.
 The battery life is reported to be around 6 hours, perfect for an all-day trip over long distances.